beksultan-mukhamedadiuly/asdasd/README.md

 <a name="spec"></a>
 ## 3. Specification of date and price
-In case you selected a “+-3 days” option and a return flight date, a square diagram will appear, otherwise skip this step.
+* In case you selected a “+-3 days” option and a return flight date, a square diagram will appear, otherwise skip this step.
-Take a look at the prices and dates.
+  > Take a look at the prices and dates.
 The most cost-effective prices are marked with a green sticker.

-Select a favorable combination of departure and return dates.
+  - Select a favorable combination of departure and return dates.
-Note: Prices on the square diagram show the lowest possible cost of two flights on those specific dates.
+  > Prices on the square diagram show the lowest possible cost of two flights on those specific dates.
 The horizontal part of the diagram corresponds to a departure date, while the vertical row corresponds to the date of the return flight.
-Further within selected dates choose a satisfying time of flight.
+* Further within selected dates choose a satisfying time of flight.
-A list of tariffs will appear.
+* A list of tariffs will appear.
 Choose one to your liking.
 Press ‘continue’.

 <a name="pass"></a>
 ## 4. Passenger info